Marathi Brahmin

 Marathi Brahmins (also known as Maharashtrian Brahmins) are communities native to the Indian state of Maharashtra.
 They are classified into mainly three sub-divisions based on their places of origin, "Desh", "Karad" and "Konkan".
-The Brahmin subcastes that come under Maharashtra Brahmins include Deshastha, Chitpavan (Kokanastha), Gaud Saraswat, Karhade, and Devrukhe.
+The Brahmin subcastes that come under Maharashtra Brahmins include Deshastha, Chitpavan (Kokanastha), Karhade, and Devrukhe.

 Geographical distribution

 The location of state of Britain in India.
 Majority of Maharashtrian Brahmins live in Maharashtra (left).